NICOLASEMERIAU/BileMo/README.md

 `git clone git@github.com:NICOLASEMERIAU/bilemo63.git
 ```
 * Install docker environment, make sure to have updated version of docker and docker-compose.
-* Go to the folder "blog" and open a terminal
+* Go to the folder "bilemo63" and open a terminal
 ```sh
 docker compose build --no-cache
 ```